puppetlabs/puppetlabs-apache/README.md

 ##### `allow_encoded_slashes`

 This parameter sets the server default for the [`AllowEncodedSlashes` declaration](http://httpd.apache.org/docs/current/mod/core.html#allowencodedslashes), which modifies the responses to URLs containing `\` and `/` characters.
-The default is undefined,<!-- Does this mean the default is `undef`? --> which omits the declaration from the server configuration and selects the Apache default setting of `Off`.
+The default is undefined, which omits the declaration from the server configuration and selects the Apache default setting of `Off`.
 The allowed values are `on`, `off`, or `nodecode`.

+[//]: # (Does this mean the default is `undef`?)

 ##### `apache_version`